appbaseio/Docs/content/docs/pipelines/developing/deploy-with-github-action.md

 ## Things to note

-### Appbaseio URL
+### ReactiveSearch URL

-This action requires just an appbaseio URL in order to work.
-This URL can be found in the deployed cluster settings over in the [dashboard](https://dashboard.appbase.io)
+This action requires a ReactiveSearch URL in order to work.
+This URL can be found in the deployed cluster settings over in the [dashboard](https://dashboard.reactivesearch.io)

 It is best to save the URL as secret and reference it in the action in the following way: